sarietta/theoputer-blog/content/posts/alu.md

 ## Putting Together the Adders

-We've went through the details to get the equations for how to add two binary digits, accounting for carry:
+We've gone through the details to get the equations for how to add two binary digits, accounting for carry:

 $$